Frequently Asked Questions: Seekers

 Do you have a phone patch?

 Yes, but I don’t use it.
 At present, I’m not available to do live recording sessions at all.
 On short commercial projects with specific production direction, I can provide multiple reads.
-The bulk of my work is business narration that doesn’t require live direction.
+The bulk of my work is voicemail/IVR/message-on-hold and corporate narration that doesn’t require live direction.

 Do you have any acting experience?